Location: Mumbai, Maharashtra

 - Learn about India through ‘Discovery of India‘ exposition that covers the country artistically, philosophically and intellectually across 14 galleries!

-- If interested, you may attend cultural programmes at the Cultural Wing where young artists showcase their talent through elating performances like drama, dance, music, etc.
+- If interested, you may attend cultural programs at the Cultural Wing where young artists showcase their talent through elating performances like drama, dance, music, etc.

 - Special national and international exhibitions are organised at the Exhibition Halls in the Nehru Centre.